 The La Crosse Fish Health Center:

 Established in 1962, the La Crosse Fish Health Center serves as the region’s fish doctors.
-We provide fish health inspections and diagnostic services to national fish hatcheries in Wisconsin, Missouri, and Ohio.
+We provide fish health inspections and diagnostic services to national fish hatcheries in Wisconsin, Michigan, and Missouri.
 Like all animals, fish are susceptible to a variety of environmental, nutritional, and infectious diseases.
 If left untreated, these diseases can often lead to death.
 Infectious diseases, those caused by pathogens - organisms such as parasites, bacteria or viruses - are of special concern because they can be easily spread to other fish within a hatchery, to another hatchery during fish transfers, or to wild populations if infected fish are released.
 Through surveys, inspections, and research we help to keep fish, freshwater mussel, and amphibian populations healthy for the continuing benefit of the American people.

 What We Do